abinit/abinit/README-mkdocs.md

     cd mkdocs_plugins
     python setup.py install

+If you use conda, you may want to create a new environment based on python3.6 with:

+    conda create -n abinit-mkdocs-2 python=3.6
+    source activate abinit-mkdocs

+and then install the packages with pip (see above commands).

 MkDocs comes with a built-in dev-server that lets you preview your documentation as you work on it.
 Make sure you are in `~abinit`, and then start *our customized* server by running the `mksite.py` serve command with the `--dirtyreload` option: